fivecar/react-native-background-downloader-queue/README.md

 |`onProgress?: (url: string, fractionWritten: number, bytesWritten: number, totalBytes: number) => void` | Called at most every 1.5 seconds for any file while it's downloading. `fractionWritten` is between 0.0 and 1.0|
 |`onDone?: (url: string) => void`| Called when the download has completed successfully.|
 |`onError?: (url: string, error: any) => void`| Called when there's been an issue downloading the file.
 Note that this is mostly for you to communicate something to the user, or to do other housekeeping; DownloadQueue will automatically re-attempt the download every minute (while you're online) until it succeeds.|

-### `async init(startActive = true): Promise<void>`

-Reconstitutes state from storage and reconciles it with downloads that might have completed in the background.
-Always call this before using the rest of the class.

 ### `terminate(): void`